-5 Football Teams that went Unbeaten, as Odds Tumble on a Premier League Invincible Season
+5 Football Teams that went the Whole Season Unbeaten

 They wouldn’t be the first team to do it, in fact, a look at the history books shows a number of teams dating right back to Preston North End in the very first season of the new Football League in 1888-89.
 And more recently?
 We’ve picked out five teams that have done the unthinkable in the last thirty years.